adopted-ember-addons/ember-sortable/legacy_resources/README.md

 ##### Semantic HTML

-For best practices, you want to use the modifiers along with semantic html, e.g
+component
-- `sortable-group` with `ol`
+- `sortable-group`
+  an ordered list, `ol`, by default.
-- `sortable-item` with `li`
+- `sortable-item`
+  a list item, `li`, by default.

+The modifier version can be attached to to any element that makes sense,

 ##### Keyboard Navigation
 There are 4 modes during keyboard navigation: